betsythefc/blog.imnotat.work/Overland/sleepy-time.md

 <img src="https://i.imgur.com/E6g2nkd.jpg" width="600" />

-This is a decent design (in my humble opinion) but I want into a few issues:
+This is a decent design (in my humble opinion) but I ran into a few issues:

 + The support beams on the side of the bed, which I will be using to mount the platform, won't snugly fit the 2x4 supports, so there will be wiggle throughout the frame.
 + Storing the 2x4 mounts in the fashion shown in the picture above would require an over-engineered solution that is unsightly and space innefficient